 Overview of services offered at UVA eye clinic

-The Ophthalmology Department consists of nine (9) full-time faculty and eight (8) part-time faculty.
+The Ophthalmology Department consists of twelve (12) full-time faculty and seven (7) clinical faculty.
 The General Eye Clinic is organized and staffed by the residents.
 We offer the following clinical services:

 Staffed by residents and faculty, this service provides primary eye care and various surgical procedures including cataract, glaucoma, and retina surgeries to patients and referrals from other Medical Center clinics.
 It also provides care for urgent conditions that present through the Emergency Department.